ecbme4040/e4040-2022fall-assign1-yl5086/README.md

 The assignment is distributed as several jupyter notebooks and a number of directories and subdirectories in utils.

 # Students need to follow the instructions below, and they also need to edit the README.md such that key information is shown in it - right after this line
-TODO students to add text summarizing the key (high level) modifications that they did to solve the assignment For Task1
-Also, some Task1 defined functionsare used
+For Task1, the most important modification is the implementation of softmax from scratch.
+Also, some functions defined in Task1 are useful in later tasks, like "onehot" and "softmax".
-For Task2 the most challenging part is the class twolayernet.
-It is not only a integration of a lot of functions, but implements the core scheme of a nerual network.
+For Task2, the most challenging part is the class twolayernet.
+It is not only an integration of Task2 and Task1 but also paves the way for the class.
+The "step" function took me a lot of time to understand, especially how python dictionaries work.
+For Task3, I created the 4-layer network based on the demo network, as well as using loops instead of simply copying the code.
+The tSNE part needs some iterations to better understand the meaning of important parameter "perplexity".
+Task4 is answering questions and concluding the homework.
+The simple modification I made is to add a sell for tree printing.

 # Detailed instructions how to submit this assignment/homework:
 1. The assignment will be distributed as a github classroom assignment - as a special repository accessed through a link